aevri/barrie-bear/barrie_bear.md

 Water Rat, "where on earth have you all been?
 We have been terribly worried about you all."
-So much had happened since the meeting in the forest that they hardly knew where to start, but as briefly as he could, Barrie—Bear outlined the events of the past few hourse "How perfectly dreadful!" exclaimed Mrs. Water Rat, "what are we going to do?"
+So much had happened since the meeting in the forest that they hardly knew where to start, but as briefly as he could, Barrie—Bear outlined the events of the past few hours "How perfectly dreadful!" exclaimed Mrs. Water Rat, "what are we going to do?"
 Someone cleared his throat, and began, "It is essential that we all keep our heads and work out priorities" said